 God is where ever I am.
 I am never alone.

 (That said; there is still value in fellowship and Christian education.)

 04-18-2014, 01:40 PM

 I just know my church(non denominational) has re-examined the issue and I read lots of theology blogs that are.
 At work, I talk to younger believers raised in SBC assemblies and I challenge them with stuff like above and some other stuff( just read the parable of the prodigal son and see "The Father" there or Christ praying for His murderers and how different that picture is from the blowtorch theory).

 I have yet to run into a single person who strongly objects once they think about it a little.
 The "eternal hellfire" thing is a metaphor and I can prove it is textually.
 Back in Genesis, God is quoted judging Sodom with, "I will punish you with an unquenchable fire".
 Well, there is no literal fire still burning, it's the "effect" that is eternal.
-Fire is a metaphor for God and His judgment on evil, "our God is a consuming fire", etc. He consumes evil, He doesn't consume His creation, IMO.
-He saves us from evil eventually.
+Fire is a metaphor for God and His judgment on "disgusting", "our God is a consuming fire", etc. He consumes "disgusting", He doesn't consume His creation, IMO.
+He saves us from "disgusting" eventually.

 04-18-2014, 06:43 PM